 - A management committee (the people who are responsible and make decisions) of a minimum of three unrelated people

 - A signed constitution (or set of rules)

-- If you work with children, young people or vulnerable adults you must have or be working towards a Safeguarding policy for Child Protection/Vulnerable Adults
+- If you work with children, young people or vulnerable adults you must have a safeguarding policy.
+Guidance can be found on the Charity Commission website. https://www.gov.uk/guidance/safeguarding-duties-for-charity-trustees

 Conditions of Grant

 Any grant award is made with the following conditions:

 - If the project/activity changes in any way from the original application, the Community Foundation for Surrey will be notified immediately.
 Significant variations may result in the grant being altered or withdrawn.